Sintrastes/BliCCG/README.md

-# HaskellCCG
+# BliCCG
-A CCG parser library written in Haskell with a CYK parsing algorithm.
+A CCG parser library written in Haskell with a CYK parsing algorithm, for use in Bedelibry.

 ## Usage
 I hope to make the interface a bit more intuitive in the future, but for the time being, this is a rough guide to using the library.